cncf/wg-env-sustainability/governance/tech-lead-proposal-process.md

 Community nominees should adhere to the technical lead nomination requirements described below.
-Any individual who is a member of the WG list or the tag-security slack channel may nominate another individual.
+Any individual who is a member of the WG list or the wg-environmental-sustainability slack channel may nominate another individual.

 The co-chairs reserve the right to endorse a nominee by the community based on: